aburdiss/play-veney/README.md

 # play-veney
-Side project to implement Sword-Chess, aka https://veney.xyz/.
+Side project to implement Veney, aka Sword-Chess, aka https://veney.xyz/.
+It seems like a really interesting programming challenge.

 Project goals:
 * [ ] start by creating a _representation_ of Veney game states.
 I'd like it to be programming-language-independent, and interoperable, because I've got a buddy that knows JavaScript, and I do not.
 So a JSON file probably.